Surajv311/LearningMicroservices/README.md

     data = json.loads(response.text)
     return data
 ```
 But now, since we are considering spinning up the multiple fastapi servers inside the container - to be able to access them from our host machine (i.e macbook) - we need to be able to map a host machine port to that service port, and then anyways we are aware of the concept of docker bridge network, etc., it will be able to get the status.
 Changes to do the same have been made in the docker compose file.

 To explain in other way:

-In Docker Compose, the ports directive is used to map ports from the host machine to the container.
+- In Docker Compose, the ports directive is used to map ports from the host machine to the container.
 This allows services running inside the container to be accessible from the host machine.
-Mapping ports is essential because containers are isolated environments, and by default, the services running inside them are not accessible from the outside world.
+- Mapping ports is essential because containers are isolated environments, and by default, the services running inside them are not accessible from the outside world.
 By mapping a container's port to a port on the host machine, you make the service inside the container accessible from outside the container, using the host's IP address and the mapped port.
-If we observe current docker-compose file:
-"4500:8900": This maps port 8900 inside the container to port 4500 on the host machine.
+- If we observe current docker-compose file: "4500:8900"; This maps port 8900 inside the container to port 4500 on the host machine.
 It means that if you access http://localhost:4500 from browser/postman on your host machine, it will be directed to the service running on port 8900 inside the container.
-Then - Change that we made: "4501:8901": This maps port 8901 inside the container to port 4501 on the host machine.
+- Then - Change that we made: "4501:8901": This maps port 8901 inside the container to port 4501 on the host machine.
 It means that if you access http://localhost:4501 from browser/postman on your host machine, it will be directed to the service running on port 8901 inside the container.
-If you have two FastAPI applications running on different ports (8900 and 8901) inside the same container, you need to map both ports to the host machine to access them:
-Primary FastAPI Application: Internal port: 8900, Mapped host port: 4500, Access via: http://localhost:4500
+- If you have two FastAPI applications running on different ports (8900 and 8901) inside the same container, you need to map both ports to the host machine to access them: Primary FastAPI Application: Internal port: 8900, Mapped host port: 4500, Access via: http://localhost:4500
-For this: Secondary FastAPI Application: Internal port: 8901, Mapped host port: 4501, Access via: http://localhost:4501
+- For this: Secondary FastAPI Application: Internal port: 8901, Mapped host port: 4501, Access via: http://localhost:4501
-This is the case when we are accessing them from our browser/postman.
+- This is the case when we are accessing them from our browser/postman.
-But now, if I want to check the health of main.py server from app.py server - remember both of them are running in the same container environment - so the request in code will be from one port to another inside the container itself not on host machine.
+- But now, if I want to check the health of main.py server from app.py server - remember both of them are running in the same container environment - so the request in code will be from one port to another inside the container itself not on host machine.
-This is an inter-service communication - for this we leverage docker (or podman) compose’s internal DNS resolution, allowing one service to communicate with another by using its service name.
+- This is an inter-service communication - for this we leverage docker (or podman) compose’s internal DNS resolution, allowing one service to communicate with another by using its service name.
-Hence the url we hit to changed to: `url = 'http://businessmicroservice:8901/currentmainstatusdockercompose'`
+- Hence the url we hit to changed to: `url = 'http://businessmicroservice:8901/currentmainstatusdockercompose'`
-To reiterate simply, to access main.py app server - there are 2 ways:
+- To reiterate simply, to access main.py app server - there are 2 ways:
-One, we type-in the url from our browser/postman (which is host machine) and access the main.py server running inside container - which we did by port mapping 4501:8901.
+  - One, we type-in the url from our browser/postman (which is host machine) and access the main.py server running inside container - which we did by port mapping 4501:8901.
-Two, we type-in url to access app.py server running inside container since it is already exposed.
+  - Two, we type-in url to access app.py server running inside container since it is already exposed.
 And then we define an endpoint inside app.py server which internally communicates with main.py server - which is what we did in this particular url case: `url = 'http://businessmicroservice:8901/currentmainstatusdockercompose'`.
 With `businessmicroservice:8901`, we ensured our app.py server is able to access main.py server inside container.
 Else, we get `ERROR: requests.exceptions.ConnectionError: HTTPConnectionPool(host='127.0.0.1', port=8901): Max retries exceeded with url`

 #### **Task10**: Build a simple consumerMicroservice app pinging root server of businessMicroservice?

 Wrote Dockerfile of the consumerMicroservice and fastapi code to ping to businessMicroservice app.
 Also ensured by venv is activated.
 Since consumerMicroservice is a separate service altogether I am spinning it up manually from Docker.
 Docker compose is not needed as its just 1 service.
 From docker compose anyways I have spinned up businessMicroservice app/ postgres/ redis.

-Command used (docker/podman):
-`podman build --no-cache -t cmserviceimage .`
+Command used (docker/podman): `podman build --no-cache -t cmserviceimage .`

-Once image was build, to run container (BUT DO CHECK BELOW NOTES): `podman run -p 3500:6800 --name cmservicecontainer cmserviceimage` - Connecting host's 3500 port with 6800 port of container (Note check Dockerfile - I am exposing port 6800 of container where the consumer service fastapi server is running using uvicorn)
+Once image was build, to run container (THERE IS A CAVEAT HERE - SO KEEP FOLLOWING; DETAILS EXPLAINED ON THIS BELOW): `podman run -p 3500:6800 --name cmservicecontainer cmserviceimage` - Connecting host's 3500 port with 6800 port of container (Note check Dockerfile - I am exposing port 6800 of container where the consumer service fastapi server is running using uvicorn)

 In app.py code of both consumer & business microservice, see the url is connecting to the fast api server running in another container; Though understand that both containers are running in same host machine (my macbook).

 Recall that: A network is a group of two or more devices that can communicate with each other either physically or virtually.
 The Docker network is a virtual network created by Docker to enable communication between Docker containers.
 If two containers are running on the same host they can communicate with each other without the need for ports to be exposed to the host machine.

 In our case, we put our docker compose containers from businessMicroservice in a network named: `bmservice_compose_network`

 We use this and connect our consumerMicroservice which is an external container.
 In businessMicroservice: Defined `/bmserviceserverstatus` to return response when we hit a service running in another container; url we are hitting: `http://businessmicroservice:8901/bmserviceserverstatus` - Recall we are running the app server using docker compose at port 8901 in businessMicroservice, for run via normal docker (without compose) or from host we use different  ports as seen in earlier tasks, but for testing current task we have activated this port by keeping the service up using docker compose and it is running in network: `bmservice_compose_network`.

-In consumerMicroservce: From host machine I hit `/bmservicestatus` endpoint to get `/bmserviceserverstatus` defined in businessMicroservice
-ALERT NOTE: Upon running earlier command: `podman run -p 3500:6800 --name cmservicecontainer cmserviceimage` and hitting `http://0.0.0.0:3500/bmservicestatus` on browser/postman did not yield me any response from other container.
+In consumerMicroservce: From host machine I hit `/bmservicestatus` endpoint to get `/bmserviceserverstatus` defined in businessMicroservice; RECALL THE CAVEAT HIGHLIGHTED EARLIER: Upon running earlier command: `podman run -p 3500:6800 --name cmservicecontainer cmserviceimage` and hitting `http://0.0.0.0:3500/bmservicestatus` on browser/postman did not yield me any response from other container.
 Why?: It was because the containers running via compose are on a different network.
-Hence I need to connect the container to that network; It can be done by running (docker/podman):
-`podman run --network bmservice_compose_network -p 3500:6800 --name cmservicecontainer cmserviceimage` - network added.
+Hence I need to connect the container to that network; It can be done by running (docker/podman): `podman run --network bmservice_compose_network -p 3500:6800 --name cmservicecontainer cmserviceimage` - network added.
 (Note rebuild image and then run, also ensure the directory you are building your dockerfile and all - don't mess up here)

 Note that - we can also imagine coupling the consumerMicroservice inside the same docker-compose file as well specifying the path (build context as something like `./consumerMicroservice` than giving `.`) and have all services - businessMicroservice, postgres, redis, etc running up altogether.
 But we are restricting now as a fundamental understanding has been developed by this far and we can try avoiding cluttering things more...

 ![all running docker networks in local](https://github.com/surajvm1/LearningMicroservices/blob/dev/feat1/snapshot_references/18dockernetworklist.png)